-Besides, after nearly a year’s design, creating and data transfer, under the support of our publisher, we have successfully launched our new journal website and new online system of review&submission,"MESAS", on December 4, 2018.
+Besides, after nearly a year’s design, creation and data transfer, under the support of our publisher, we successfully launched our new journal website and new online system of review&submission,"MESAS", on December 4, 2018.
 The new website is more concise than the old one.
-The articles page, editorial board page, special issues page etc. are all redesigned.
+The articles page, editorial board page, special issues page, etc. are all redesigned.
 They are made more aesthetically pleasing and easier to read and can be viewed better on the smartphone compared with the old one.
 You can have a look at: https://misjournal.net/.

 The looks of the old & new websites:

 The new online system is with full functionality from receiving manuscripts to publishing articles online.
 It has been enabled since the journal website was launched.
 You can also have a look at: https://www.oaemesas.com/mis/.

 At last, the editorial staff would like to take this opportunity to thank the Editor-in-Chief, Section Editors, Editorial Board Members and all the reviewers for their hard work again, and also thank all the authors and readers for their recognition and supports.
 In the new year, we will continue to do our best to provide better service of publication and reading experience to all of our authors and readers.
 We will strive to bring the journal to a higher level in 2019 and get closer to the goal of building a world-class academic exchange platform!

 Respectfully Submitted by Editorial Office of Mini-invasive Surgery.